alexandremsferreira/quiz-javascript/README.md

-# Quiz Naruto
+# Naruto Quiz

-Este projeto é um quiz simples baseado no anime **Naruto**.
-O objetivo é responder a 5 perguntas sobre o anime e, ao final, exibir o número de acertos e erros.
-O quiz é desenvolvido utilizando **HTML**, **CSS** (via Bootstrap), e **JavaScript** para manipulação de eventos e interação com o usuário.
+This project is a simple quiz based on the anime **Naruto**.
+The goal is to answer 5 questions about the anime and, at the end, display the number of correct and incorrect answers.
+The quiz is developed using **HTML**, **CSS** (via Bootstrap), and **JavaScript** for event handling and user interaction.

-## Funcionalidades
+## Features

-- Exibe 5 perguntas sobre o anime Naruto.
+- Displays 5 questions about the Naruto anime.
-- Permite ao usuário escolher uma resposta para cada pergunta.
+- Allows the user to choose one answer for each question.
-- Após o envio do formulário, o número de acertos e erros é exibido.
+- After submitting the form, the number of correct and incorrect answers is displayed.
-- Fornece feedback visual, parabenizando o usuário caso acerte todas as respostas, ou incentivando a tentar novamente.
+- Provides visual feedback, congratulating the user if all answers are correct, or encouraging them to try again.
-- A página rola automaticamente para o topo, mostrando os resultados.
+- Automatically scrolls the page to the top, showing the results.

-## Tecnologias Utilizadas
+## Technologies Used

-- **HTML5**: Estruturação do conteúdo da página.
+- **HTML5**: Structuring the page content.
-- **CSS**: Utilização do Bootstrap para estilização rápida e responsiva.
+- **CSS**: Using Bootstrap for fast and responsive styling.
-- **JavaScript**: Lógica para coleta e verificação das respostas, exibição de resultados e rolagem da página.
+- **JavaScript**: Logic for collecting and verifying answers, displaying results, and scrolling the page.

-## Habilidades praticadas
+## Skills Practiced

-- Manipulação de DOM com JavaScript
+- DOM manipulation with JavaScript
-- Eventos de formulários
+- Form events handling
-- Map e Reduce
+- Map and Reduce methods